Home to Galilee, by way of Samaria

-“Jesus told the people, ‘A prophet can get some respect just about everywhere he goes except at home.
-Hometown folks, relatives, and the family don’t generally honor their homegrown prophet’” (Mark 6:4).
+“Jesus told the people, ‘A prophet can get some respect just about everywhere he goes, except at home.
+Hometown folk, relatives, and the family don’t generally honor their homegrown prophet’” (Mark 6:4).

 John doesn’t report much of what Jesus did.
-He does say that Jesus chased the merchants out of the Temple as Passover approached (2:13-16).
+He does say that Jesus chased the merchants out of the Temple as Passover approached (John 2:13-16).
 But apparently, he performed miracles.
-While in Jerusalem, he also impressed a Jewish scholar and Pharisee known as Nicodemus (3:1-21).
+While in Jerusalem, he also impressed a Jewish scholar and Pharisee known as Nicodemus (John 3:1-21).

-John may have been talking about the springtime Passover Festival that Jewish peoples observe to celebrate God freeing their ancestors from slavery in Egypt.
+John may have been talking about the springtime Passover Festival that Jewish people observe to celebrate God freeing their ancestors from slavery in Egypt.

 This wasn’t the second miracle Jesus did.
 He did many miracles that John didn’t describe.
-“A lot of people saw him perform miracles” (2:23).
+“A lot of people saw him perform miracles” (John 2:23).
 But this was one of seven miracles John highlights in the case he is making for the divinity of Jesus.
 John—or whoever else wrote this anonymously written Gospel—says he wrote this book to prove that Jesus is the divine Son of God (20:30-31).
 The seven miracles, described as “signs” in many other Bible translations, provide some of the evidence to support John’s argument.
-For the seven miracles, see the note to John 2:11.
+For the seven miracles, see the first footnote to John 2:11.

-John reports that when Jesus found out Pharisees heard Jesus was becoming more popular than John the Baptist, Jesus “went back to Galilee” (4:3).
+John reports that when Jesus found out Pharisees heard Jesus was becoming more popular than John the Baptist, Jesus “went back to Galilee” (John 4:3).
 Doesn’t that sound a little like the Son of God was afraid of the Pharisees?

 How do you think Jesus got himself into the situation of talking with the woman at the well?
 He stayed beside the well while the disciples went into the village for supplies.
 Would you guess Jesus knew this woman was going to come along?
 Or do you think it’s more likely he hoped someone would come to the well in the heat of the day because she didn’t want to have to face the group of people who came to get water in the cool of the morning or evening?